-In summary, the NIHB concurs in large measure with the approaches taken in the Proposed Rule.
+In summary, the TTAG concurs in large measure with the Proposed Rule.
 Nonetheless, we believe the risk management approaches in these regulations are helpful, but not sufficient, to "mitigate the impact of potential adverse selection" and ensure access for American Indians and Alaska Natives to comprehensive and timely health care services, including access to the "I/T/U" health care providers and programs that traditionally have served American Indians and Alaska Natives (AI/AN).
-Through these comments and our comments on the proposed rule on Exchange Establishment (CMS-9989-P), we are recommending that health plans offered through an Exchange be required to offer to contract with I/T/U providers in their service area.
+As a means of mitigating potential adverse selection, through these comments as well as in the to-be-filed TTAG comments on the proposed rule on Exchange Establishment (CMS-9989-P), we are recommending that health plans offered through a health insurance exchange ("Exchanges") be required to offer to contract with I/T/U providers in their service area.